-- To work in partnership with families and others involved in the care of children in our school. - To promote children's self-esteem and emotional health and well-being and help them to form and maintain meaningful relationships based on respect for themselves and others. - To sustain a "whole child, whole school" approach to the co-ordination and provision of support for special educational needs. - To ensure that every teacher is a competent teacher of every child, including those with SEND through well targeted and continuing professional development. - To deploy effective support staff whilst acknowledging that additional intervention and support cannot compensate for a lack of quality first teaching. - To provide differentiated and personalised learning opportunities building on each child's strengths and interests. - To identify needs, particularly of vulnerable and disadvantaged children, at the earliest opportunity, meet their needs, and review their progress through termly APDR Meetings.
+- To work in partnership with families and others involved in the care of children in our school. - To promote children's self-esteem and emotional health and well-being and help them to form and maintain meaningful relationships based on respect for themselves and others. - To sustain a "whole child, whole school" approach to the co-ordination and provision of support for special educational needs. - To identify and assess pupils with SEND as soon as possible using a range of procedures following the graduated approach. - To ensure that every teacher is a competent teacher of every child, including those with SEND through continuous professional development opportunities. - To use continuing professional development to ensure that all support staff are skilled and knowledgeable and able to effectively support all pupils. - To deploy effective support staff whilst acknowledging that additional intervention and support cannot compensate for a lack of quality first teaching.

-- To make every effort to narrow and close the gap in achievement between vulnerable and disadvantaged children and their peers. - To focus on individual progress across a wide range of outcomes as the main indicator of success. - To develop and support the role of Special Educational Needs & Disabilities Coordinator (SENDCo) who will work within the SEND Policy and in turn provide support and advice for all staff working with children with SEND. - To map provision across our school to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes for all. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multi-professional approach to meeting the needs of all vulnerable and disadvantaged learners. - To keep up to date with the provision and services set out in the Local Authority's Local Offer to maximise mainstream universal services and funded targeted and specialist provision and services. - To work always in the best interests of the child alongside our responsibility to ensure the effective and efficient use of public resources.
+- To provide differentiated and personalised learning opportunities building on each child's strengths and interests. - To identify needs, particularly of vulnerable and disadvantaged children, at the earliest opportunity, meet their needs, and review their progress through termly APDR Meetings. - To make every effort to narrow and close the gap in achievement between vulnerable and disadvantaged children and their peers. - To focus on individual progress across a wide range of outcomes as the main indicator of success. - To develop and support the role of Special Educational Needs & Disabilities Coordinator (SENDCo) who will work within the SEND Policy and in turn provide support and advice for all staff working with children with SEND. - To map provision across our school to ensure that staffing deployment, resource allocation and choice of intervention is leading to good learning outcomes for all. - To work in cooperative and productive partnership with the Local Authority and other outside agencies, to ensure there is a multiprofessional approach to meeting the needs of all vulnerable and disadvantaged learners. - To keep up to date with the provision and services set out in the Local Authority's Local Offer to maximise mainstream universal services and funded targeted and specialist provision and services. - To work always in the best interests of the child alongside our responsibility to ensure the effective and efficient use of public resources. - To work in partnership with parents and carers helping them to understand how to meet their child's needs and how they can support them at home. - To support parents to understand the graduated approach and their role within this ensuring that they are able to be an advocate for their child.